alexbock/open-optical-designer/readme.md

 * To set the aperture radius of surface 2 to automatically update to match the aperture radius of surface 1, enter `=AR1` into the aperture radius field for surface 2.
 * To set the thickness of surface 1 to automatically update to be one quarter of surface 1's radius of curvature, enter `=RC1/4` into the thickness field for surface 1.

+Note that the dynamic thickness of the final surface is not available for use in a formula when the "Last Surface Autofocus" setting in the "Environment Control" section is on.

 ### Saving and Loading Files

 The "Save JSON File" button will download the current lens design as a JSON file.